uraway/paste-on-ts-playground/README.md

 ### Install

-Downaload `.crx` file on the [release page](https://github.com/uraway/paste-on-ts-playground/releases/) and manually install into your browser.
+Download `.crx` file on the [release page](https://github.com/uraway/paste-on-ts-playground/releases/) and manually install into your browser.

 ### Develop